-Nowadays, you don’t have to pay for premium dating apps to get your perfect date thanks to 10 free dating apps at our disposal.
+Nowadays, you don’t have to pay for premium dating apps to get your perfect date, thanks to 10 free dating apps at your disposal.
 These apps have the right matching algorithms that can help you find your sweetheart with a few clicks.

 10 of the Best Free Dating Apps

 OkCupid is one of the most popular online dating apps.
 With its free version, you can browse unlimited profiles and connect with anyone you want.
 It also has a premium version with more advanced services, like viewing the profiles “liking you,” which is not available with the free version.

 Overall, OkCupid is a dating app for all ages.
 Unlike some dating apps based entirely on a person’s photos, some compatibility is taken into account.
 When signing up, you’ll be prompted to enter your age and your preference matches.
 That way, you’ll get better-customized profiles to help you find your perfect match.

 Tinder’s free version allows you to swipe through profiles looking for your potential match.
 The downside is that you’re given limited information about the profiles.
 For the profiles you like, select a heart icon, X or swipe to the right.
 For ones that don’t appeal to you, swipe to the left and continue.
 Whenever you like a person who likes you back, you’ll receive a notification and you can message each other for a potential date.

 Like Tinder, Bumble allows you to swipe through profiles so you can choose your matches.
 However, Bumble has some restrictions that Tinder doesn’t.
 For example, to set up a date for heterosexuals, the woman must send the message first.
-But for same-sex couples, any of them can initiate contact.
+But for same-sex couples, either of them can initiate contact.

 6. Plenty of Fish

 Perhaps the biggest downside of the free version is the many ads.
 However, you can send and receive messages.
-The paid version eliminates ads and has better filters for easy matching.
+In addition to eliminating ads, the paid versions have better filters for easy matching.
 For instance, you can filter your matches based on your level of education and income.